Canada’s 6 new immigration programs for essential workers, international students and French speakers

 April 16, 2021

+Canada’s 6 new immigration programs.
 Canada announced on April 14 that in May 2021, Canada is launching six new immigration programs for international graduates, essential workers and French speakers.
-The new immigration programs are designed to facilitate the conversion to permanent residents of approximately 90,000 essential workers and international student graduates on temporary status in Canada by year end.
-There will also be three programs that will accept an unlimited number of eligible French speakers.
-See Canada to give PR to 90,000 essential workers and international graduates in 2021.
+Canada’s 6 new immigration programs are designed to facilitate the conversion to permanent residents of approximately 90,000 essential workers and international student graduates on temporary status in Canada by year end.

-Immigration, Refugees and Citizenship Canada (IRCC) says that the new immigration programs are intentionally targeted to temporary workers employed in hospitals and long-term care homes, and those on the frontlines of other essential sectors, as well as international student graduates from Canadian designated learning institutions.
+Immigration, Refugees and Citizenship Canada (IRCC) says that Canada’s 6 new immigration programs are intentionally targeted to temporary workers employed in hospitals and long-term care homes, and those on the frontlines of other essential sectors, as well as international student graduates from Canadian designated learning institutions.

 “The pandemic has shone a bright light on the incredible contributions of newcomers.
 These new policies will help those with a temporary status to plan their future in Canada, play a key role in our economic recovery and help us build back better.
 Our message to them is simple: your status may be temporary, but your contributions are lasting—and we want you to stay.”